Lymphotoxin alpha: Function

 Lymphotoxin alpha, a member of the tumor necrosis factor superfamily, is a cytokine produced by lymphocytes.
-LT-α_{1}-β_{2} can interact with receptors such as LT-β receptors.
-Absence of LT-β on cell surfaces will diminish the ability of LT-α to form LT-α_{1}-β_{2}, thus decreasing its effective ability as a cytokine.
-LT-α mediates a large variety of inflammatory, immunostimulatory, and antiviral responses.
+It occurs as soluble homotrimer (LT-α_{3}) and as membrane-bound heterotrimer (LT-α_{1}-β_{2}) with LT-β.
+Soluble LT-α_{3} binds TNFR1 and TNFR2 and can induce apoptosis or growth arrest in sensitive target cells, contribute to anti-tumor and antiviral cytotoxicity, and promote inflammatory cytokine production via NF-κB signaling.
+Membrane LT-α_{1}-β_{2} signals through LT-β receptors and is crucial for lymphoid organogenesis, maintenance of secondary lymphoid tissues (lymph nodes, Peyer’s patches), and formation of tertiary lymphoid structures in chronic inflammation.
+Absence of LT-β on the lymphocyte cell surface will diminish the ability of LT-α to form LT-α_{1}-β_{2}, thus decreasing its effective ability as a cytokine.

+LT-α mediates a large variety of inflammatory, immunostimulatory, and antiviral responses in target cells.
 LT-α is also involved in the formation of secondary lymphoid organs during development and plays a role in apoptosis.
 In LT-α knockout mice, Peyer's patches and lymph nodes will fail to develop, thus illustrating the cytokine's essential role in immunological development.

 As a cytotoxic protein, LT-α causes the destruction of cancerous cell lines, activates signaling pathways, and effectively kills transformed tumor cells.
 However, mice with overexpression of LT-α or LT-β showed increased tumor growth and metastasis in several models of cancer.
 In other studies, mice with gene knockout of LT-α showed enhanced tumor growth, implicating possible protective role of LT-α in cancer.
 However, these studies utilized mice with complete LT-α deficiency that did not allow to distinguish effects of soluble versus membrane-associated LT.

 LT-α mediated signaling pathway

 As a member of the TNF family, LT-α binds to various receptors and activates the NF-κB pathway, thus promoting immune regulation through the innate immune response.
-In order for activation to occur, LT-α must form a complex with LT-β to form the LT-α_{1}-β_{2} complex.
-Formation of LT-α_{1}-β_{2} complex enables binding to LT-β receptors and subsequent activation of signaling pathways.
+In order for activation via LT-β receptor to occur, LT-α must form a complex with LT-β to form the LT-α_{1}-β_{2} complex in the plasma membrane of the lymphocyte.
+Formation of LT-α_{1}-β_{2} complex enables binding to LT-β receptors on target cells and subsequent activation of signaling pathways.
 Activation of signaling pathways such as NF-κB ultimately leads to various cellular fates, including cell proliferation and cell death.
 After LT-β receptor activation, IKK-α, β, and γ are produced, which increases degradation of I-κB, an inhibitor of NF-kB, and produce NF-kB1 (p50) and ReIA (p60).
 The production of NF-kB1 and ReIA increases rates of gene transcription of cytokines and inflammatory-inducing molecules.